Speek-App/Speek/BUILDING.md

  * Protocol Buffers (libprotobuf, protoc) - `brew install protobuf`
  * pkg-config - `brew install pkg-config`

-You can either load `ricochet.pro` in Qt Creator and build normally, or build command-line with:
+You can either load `tego.pro` in Qt Creator and build normally, or build command-line with:
 ```sh
 /path/to/qtsdk/5.3/clang_64/bin/qmake
 make
 ```

-You also need a `tor` binary in $PATH or inside the build's `ricochet refresh.app/Contents/MacOS` folder.
+You also need a `tor` binary in $PATH or inside the build's `speek.app/Contents/MacOS` folder.
 The easiest solution is to use `brew install tor`.
 If you copy the `tor` binary, you will need to keep it up to date.

-Normally, configuration will be stored in a `config.ricochet` folder, in the same location as `ricochet.app`.
-However, if the bundle is installed to `/Applications`, the system location `~/Library/Application Support/Ricochet` is used instead.
-You can force that behavior by adding `DEFINES+=RICOCHET_NO_PORTABLE` to the qmake command.
+Normally, configuration will be stored in a `config.ricochet` folder, in the same location as `speek.app`.
+However, if the bundle is installed to `/Applications`, the system location `~/Library/Application Support/Speek` is used instead.

 The `packaging/osx/release_osx.sh` script demonstrates how to build a redistributable app bundle.